goatslacker/create-actions/README.md

 import { generateActions } from 'create-actions'
 const DocumentActions = generateActions('DocumentActions', ['changedTitle'])

-store.dispatch(DocumentActions.changedTitle.dispatch('This is the new title'))
+store.dispatch(DocumentActions.changedTitle('This is the new title'))
 ```